dansteeves68/dotfiles/README.md

 Launch, enter license powerpack, grant permissions.
 Then use Settings -> Advanced -> Set preferences folder... to point at `~/dotfiles/Alfred/`.

+### Kitty

+I tried using home manager `programs.kitty` but was not able to get it launchable from Alfred. :(.

+For now just link to the config file `ln -s ~/.config/kitty ~/dotfiles/kitty`.

 ### Moom

 Todo: Add link for preferences folder?